mahirb22/Pathfinding-Visualizer/README.md

 Built With React.Js

-If you're interested in contributing to this project, please reach out to the owner of this repo, or open a pull request with your proposed changes.
+If you're interested in contributing to this project, please reach out to me, or open a pull request with your proposed changes.

 Upcoming features
 => Selecting your own start and end point.
 => Setting up your own walls.
 => A dropdown menu for selecting different algorithms.